Liu Ji (Tang chancellor)

-Liu Ji (died January 18, 646), courtesy name Sidao, was a Chinese politician who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
+Liu Ji (died 18 January 646), courtesy name Sidao, was a Chinese politician who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
 Late in his reign, Taizong heavily relied on Liu Ji.
 However, around the new year 646, Liu Ji was accused of planning to seize power after Taizong's death, so the emperor ordered him to commit suicide.

 Background

+Liu Ji's family was from Jiangling (江陵, in modern Jingzhou, Hubei).
+His great-grandfather Liu Zhilin (刘]之遴) was an official during the Liang dynasty, whereas Liu Zhilin's father Liu Qiu (刘虬) was an official during the Liu Song dynasty.
+History of the Southern Dynasties recorded that Liu Qiu was a descendant of the Jin official Liu Qiao.

-Very little is known about Liu Ji's family background, other than his family was from Jiangling (江陵, in modern Jingzhou, Hubei).
-It is not known when he was born.
-Late in the Sui dynasty, when a descendant of the imperial house of the Liang dynasty, Xiao Xi, rose in 617 against the rule of Emperor Yang near Jiangling, claiming to be rebuilding the Liang dynasty, Liu became his subject and served under him as the deputy head of the legislative bureau of government.
+It is not known when Liu Ji was born.
+Late in the Sui dynasty, when a descendant of the imperial house of the Liang dynasty, Xiao Xian, rose in 617 against the rule of Emperor Yang near Jiangling, claiming to be rebuilding the Liang dynasty, Liu became his subject and served under him as the deputy head of the legislative bureau of government.
 In or before 621, Xiao sent Liu to the modern Guangdong region to persuade cities to submit to Liang rule, and 50 some cities did so.
 However, before Liu could return to Jiangling, Jiangling came under the attack of the Tang dynasty general Li Xiaogong, and Xiao was forced to surrender.
 Liu thus submitted to Tang rule with those 50 odd cities.
 Emperor Gaozu of Tang made him the secretary general at Nankang Prefecture (南康州, roughly modern Zhaoqing, Guangdong).